elastic-ipfs/elastic-ipfs/cicd-workflows.md

  ### Kubernetes

- This diagram shows the complete process of introducing a new feature for an application running in Kubernetes into all three environments.
+ This diagram shows the complete process of introducing a new feature for an application running in Kubernetes into different environments.

 ![Lambda Workflow](assets/images/workflows-kubernetes.png)